IgniteUI/indigo-design-docfx/en/components/chart-category.md

 DataProperty would be: `{profile.imageName}`

-### Data Source
+### Data Source Property

-When supplied, the `🕹️DataSource` property value is used to set up a binding to the chart dataSource property.
+When supplied, the `🕹️DataSource` value is used to set up a binding to the chart dataSource property.
 Without a `🕹️DataSource` and valid data in the data source, the Category Chart cannot render at runtime.

 ### Chart Dimensions